Real User Monitoring

 last click

-• The Sessions Explorer gives every engineer and product manager a complete view of what users did, what broke, and why, without digging through logs.
+• Give every engineer and product manager a complete view of what users did, what broke, and why, without digging through logs.

 The first rum solution that keeps all your user data 100% in-house